WHITE555Gamer/Minecraft-Spigot-NameRE/README.md

 Note: Some descriptions using DeepL Translate.

-NameRE is mini-plugin for  easier name edit or redirect in spigot multi-server plugin.
+NameRE is mini-plugin for  easier name edit or reset in spigot multi-server plugin.

 It is recommended to use a stable plugin.
 However, this plugin does not make big changes to Minecraft.